ga-wdi-boston/wdi_3_ruby_lab_activerecord_sinatra_bookmarks/README.md

-# Sinatra URL Shortner w/Comments
+# Sinatra Bookmarker

-Create a URL shortner.

-There should be an index page that lists all shortened URLs.
-On this page there should be a 'discuss' link to a discussion page about each URL.
-On that page you can create comments about the URL.

-You can either have a 'new' page for creating new shortened URLs, or you can do it from the index page with a form.
+Create a sinatra app that you can use to store a list of URLs in a database.

+You should be able to create a new 'url' in the a database table from the web, and view a list of all of your bookmarked URLs.